Students disappointed over unproductive eLearning day; teachers look on the bright side

 Cars park in front of door 1 in the snow.

-Abel Flessner, Managing Editor
+Abel Flessner, Editor-in-chief

 After school on a cold Tuesday in January, students await a text from the administration telling them that school has been canceled.